Dear Members of the Trinity Family,

 Year 12 Semester 1 Reports

-Year 12 Semester 1 Reports will be released before the end of Term.
-This report will focus on the students Term 4 (2022) and Term 1 (2023) academic progress and assessment results.
-Please ensure you have your login details.
+Year 12 Semester 1 Reports were published to the Parent Portal at the end of Term 1.
+This report focuses on the students Term 4 (2022) and Term 1 (2023) academic progress and assessment results.
 If you have issues logging in to Lighthouse that persist after resetting your password, please email firstname.lastname@example.org so we can arrange access for you.

 Year 7-11 Interim Reports

-Before the end of the Term all students in Years 7-11 will receive an Interim Report.
-This Report will provide important feedback to students and families regarding:
+At the end of the Term 1 all students in Years 7-11 received their Interim Report via the Parent Portal.
+This Report provides important feedback to students and families regarding: